 Other risk factors include:

-hormonal changes linked to pregnancy, recovery from pregnancy,
+Normal hormonal changes linked to pregnancy, recovery from pregnancy, menopause, or aging.

 certain medicinescertain medicines that decrease your desire for sex.